kecnry/distl/docs/api/Composite.plot_dist.md

 * `unit` (astropy.unit, optional, default=None): units to use along
     the x-axis.
 Astropy must be installed.
 * `label` (string, optional, default=None): override the label on the x-axis.
-If not provided or None, will use [BaseDistribution.label](BaseDistribution.label.md).
+If not provided or None, will use [Composite.label](Composite.label.md).
+Will only be used if `show=True`.
 * `show` (bool, optional, default=True): whether to show the resulting matplotlib figure.
 * `**kwargs`: all keyword arguments will be passed on to plt.plot

 Returns
 --------
-* the return from plot.plot
+* the return from plt.plot

 Raises
 --------